Seakeeper Ride System

 Photo of the software module

-The “brain” of the system that includes Seakeeper’s proprietary software and motion sensor
+The "brain" of the system, containing Seakeeper’s proprietary software and motion sensor

 Additional Benefits

-Rotary blades deploy at a rate of up to 300 mm per second, making 100 adjustments every second; enabled by power-dense rotary design that requires just 7-10 Amps for operation
+Rotary blades deploy at speeds up to 300 mm per second, making 100 adjustments every second, powered by a dense rotary design that uses just 7-10 Amps.

-Controls all motions (pitch, roll, yaw) thanks to deployment speed and proprietary control software and hardware
+Manages all motions (pitch, roll, yaw) with fast deployment speeds and proprietary control software and hardware.

 Intuitive

-Predicts motion and responds instantaneously to eliminate them before they’re felt with no buttons to push nor adjustments to make, providing a boating experience you never imagined
+Predicts motion and responds instantly to eliminate it before you feel it, with no buttons to push or settings to adjust, delivering an effortless boating experience.

 Reliable

-Drivetrain is completely sealed in a dry and greased environment with no mechanical exposure to saltwater
+The drivetrain is fully sealed in a dry, greased environment with no mechanical parts exposed to saltwater.